PlanetDestroyyer/kawach/frontend/AUTHENTICATION.md

 # Authentication Flow

-This document describes the authentication flow implemented in the SafeGuard app.
+This document describes the authentication flow implemented in the Kawach app.

 ## Flow Overview